Betty Osceola: Film: Path of the Panther (2022)

+Welcome to Florida: Betty Osceola and the Miccosukee Tribe (2021)

+"Welcome to Florida" podcast with Craig Pittman (writer), episode 52, 50.5 minutes.
+Guest is the environmental advocate Betty Osceola, owner of Buffalo Tiger Airboat Tours and coordinator of the Walk For Mother Earth project.

 Awards

 August 2025: Osceola was recognized as Forbes Sustainability Leaders 2025.

-March 2024: Osceola received the Marjorie Stoneman Douglas Defender of the Everglades award from the Friends of the Everglades.
+March 2024: Osceola received the Marjory Stoneman Douglas Defender of the Everglades award from the Friends of the Everglades.

 January 2018: Osceola received the John V. Kabler Grassroots Organizing Award during the Everglades Coalition annual summit.